mprzybylak/kafka-streams-workshops/README.md

 # Workshops: Kafka Streams

+## General concepts

+Before we will start the real workshops - let's start with some concepts that would be nice to know.

+### Streams

+In most general terms - stream is abstraction over unbound (infinite) data set.
+The most core features of streams are:
+- Streams are ordered
+- Immutable data
+- Replayable

+It is curcial to understand difference between processing data that is stream from processing data that looks like regular collection.
+First of all - in stream you don't know how much elements you have.
+Second thing is that you don't know when messages will appear on stream.
+Because of that you will need differently about some operations over stream than on the same operations over collections that you've already know.

+Especially aggregation operation looks totaly different - in case of collection you can calculate aggregated value right away.
+In case of streams you will need update your results when new input message will appear.

+### Techniques of processing streams

+There are multiple types of stream processing applications:

+**Single event processing**.
+Also refered as a map-filter operation.
+It is that type of application when you are processing messages one by one - filtering out not needed and applying transformation on the rest.
+For those type of messages it is easy to recover after crash.
+Application need just to start processing data from last processed one.

+**Processing with local state**.
+This kind of applications allows us to do so called windowed aggregations (we will cover concept of *aggregation* and *windows* later).
+Application need to have some sort of local state that allows to remember message values from the past in order to combine those with new messages.
+It might be tricky to recover after crash, because we will neet to restore local state somehow.

+**Combine results from multiple parts** This kind of processing might be considered similar to map-reduce type of algorithms.
+We process small chunks of data and later we will combine results.

+**Stream-Table joins** In other words - we are processing stream and we need to lookup some other resources (like database) in order to enrich messages.
+This approach is challenging because stream processing is fast, but database lookup is slow.
+It is crucial to have some sort of caching, or ability to process database in some other form.

+**Stream joins** This is the kind of application when we need to join multiple streams in order to calculate results.
+It is non trivial tasks, because we need to answer lots of difficult questions like - how to match data from both streams?

+There are some common problems that we will writing stream processing apps:
+- how to handle out of sequence events?
+- how to handle reprocessing?

+### Kafka streams ###

+Kafka streams API allows us to build stream processing application on the top of existing Kafka infrastrudcture.
+Big advantage of kafka streams API is that it can be distributed as regular java application - when it will be started it will recognize itself current kafka setup and if there are more instances of application and everything will coordinate itself.

+Kafka streams features:
+- scalable
+- support for exactly once delivery
+- stateful/stateless processing
+- event-time processing
+- you need only kafka cluster running somewhere
+- high throughput

+There are two APIs for Kafka Streams
+- Streams DSL (high level API)
+- Processor API (low level - not covered by this workshops)

 ## Exercises - Introduction

 Exercises in this workshops are designed as series of unit tests when there is a blank spot where one should provides implementation that allows test to pass.
 From technical point of view those are tests that are using MockStreams (https://github.com/jpzk/mockedstreams) library that allows you to unit test your topologies.